8 Advanced French Learning Tricks That Don’t Feel Like Studying

 Then, after you’ve watched, FluentU’s innovative “Learn Mode” transforms the video content into flashcards and exercises that you can use to test your comprehension and home in on your knowledge gaps.

 Got a busy schedule and not sure when you can fit videos in?
-Take your learning on the go with the FluentU mobile app, so you can enjoy entertaining French videos on public transit, waiting in line at the bank or any other free moment you have.
+Take your learning on the go with the FluentU mobile app for iOS or for Android, so you can enjoy entertaining French videos on public transit, waiting in line at the bank or any other free moment you have.

 4. Read YouTube Comments